Latest on COVID deaths, cases - Gallipolis Daily Tribune

 Mason County is currently yellow on the West Virginia County Alert System.

-There have been 12 confirmed cases of the Delta variant in Mason County.
+There have been 15 (3 new since last week’s OVP update) confirmed cases of the Delta variant in Mason County.

 Ohio

-Note: (Editor’s note: Ohio Valley Publishing’s last COVID-19 update appeared in the Tuesday, Nov.
-9 edition with data collected through Monday, Nov.
-8. Today’s story picks up with data collected Nov.
-9 – Nov.
-15, looking at area information regarding virus trends reported in the past week for Mason, Meigs and Gallia counties.)